-Students may be suspended immediately from riding the bus for severe infractions for a period of time to be determined by the District Administrator.
-A serious infraction, such as a weapon, drug or physical violence, may result in bus privileges being suspended immediately.
+Students may be suspended immediately from riding the bus for severe infractions for as determined by administration.
+A serious infraction, such as a weapon, drugs, or physical violence, may result in bus privileges being suspended immediately and permanently.
 The student may be required to remain at school and law enforcement may be called.